ipni/specs/IPNI.md

 * If `Metadata` is not specified for a `Provider`, the metadata from the encapsulating  `Advertisement` will be used instead.
+  * If `Metadata` in encapsulating advertisement is not specified, the extended provider record is treated as address update only.
+* If `Addresses` are not specified, the record will be skipped and has no effect.
 * If a `Provider` listing is written with no `ContextID`, those peers will be returned for all advertisements published by the publisher.
     * If `Override` is set on an `ExtendedProvider` entry on an advertisement with a `ContextID`, it